AshampooSystems/boden/docs/docs/reference/foundation/application.md

 # Application

 Represents the Application.
-Use an [ApplicationController](application_controller.md) to setup your application.
+Inherit from [ApplicationController](application_controller.md) to set up your application.

-The entry point is defined by the `BDN_APP_INIT` macro.
-See [ApplicationController](application_controller.md) for an example
+The application's entry point is defined by the `BDN_APP_INIT` macro.
+See [ApplicationController](application_controller.md) for an example.

 ## Declaration